isu247/GOD/README.md

 Facial Recognition program
 Webscraper

 An operating system that you can add a file with a face and a name and has a webscraping bot with artificial inteligence.
-That will seek out that individual throughout the world. yandex.com has a good example for facial regognition but would need a geographical locator for pinpoint location accuracy.
+That will seek out that individual throughout the world. yandex.com has a good example for facial regognition but would need a geographical filter in the search option.

 An operating system that you can add a file with a face and a name.
 So that webscraping bots with artificial inteligence will seek out their internet presence.
 Sort their behavior and classify good and bad behavior with evidene.